 - Sensory Motor Learning, Science and Social Studies for Young Children.

 Second Year – Practicum Phase Requirements

-- The Practicum is a nine-month long internship with children between 2 and 6 years of age in an A.M.S. affiliated school under a certified Montessori teacher.
+- The Practicum is a nine-month long internship with children ages 2.5 through 6 years in an A.M.S. affiliated school under a certified Montessori teacher.
 During the internship students must work at the Montessori school for a minimum of 3 hrs a day, five days a week.